-4.1 General Compliance Provisions
+Article 13.
+General Compliance Provisions

-- 30. The service provider shall submit to the Authority, within one hundred and twenty (120) days of being declared as having SMP, the schedule by which he shall comply with his obligations under this Regulation.
-Full compliance with the obligations according to this Regulation shall be complete after one (1) year from the date of being declared as having SMP. - 31.
-Service providers with SMP shall monitor their compliance on a monthly basis and shall report their findings on a rolling basis to the Authority as follows: - by the 15th day of April for the period January March, - by the 15th Day of July for the period April June, - by the 15th day of October for the period July-September, and - by the 15th day of January for the period October to December. - 32.
-The Authority will monitor the compliance of service providers with mandatory QoS requirements. - 33.
-For any regulatory period determined by the Authority, the performance of service providers with SMP should be reviewed annually and compared to QoS KPI targets, based on monthly reporting. - 34.
-The Authority may impose upon service providers with SMP whose QoS indices are deteriorating, mandatory QoS improvements for failure to meet QoS requirements within the timeframe stipulated by the Authority. - 35.
-Where the Authority is satisfied that a service provider has not met its mandatory QoS obligations for a period of any two (2) quarters within four (4) consecutive quarters, the Authority may treat such failure as a breach of the service provider's license and may take any enforcement step accordingly. - 36.
-The Authority may also impose one or more of the following penalties, pursuant to the Telecommunications Law, on service providers that do not meet the QoS targets set by the Authority: - amendment of conditions of the service provider's license or imposition of new terms to ensure compliance with the Technical QoS and KPI Regulation; - b. suspension of the service provider's license for a limited period or the final cancellation thereof upon repeated violation, as determined by the Authority; and/or - c. imposition of fines to be evaluated by the Authority in light of the seriousness of the violation or its recurrence.
-The Authority shall have the right to impose an additional fine for each day of delay in eliminating such violation. - 37.
-Non-compliance due to Force Majeure events or external interference affecting radio cells located within 10 km from the international borders of Lebanon will exempt service providers from the above mentioned penalties.
+1. The service provider shall submit to the Authority, within one hundred and twenty (120) days from the date of publication of this regulation in the Official Gazette, the schedule by which he shall comply with his obligations under this Regulation.
+Full compliance with the obligations according to this Regulation shall be complete after one (1) year from the date from the date of publication of this regulation in the Official Gazette.

+2. Service providers shall monitor their compliance on a monthly basis and shall report their findings on a rolling basis to the Authority as follows:

+- by the 15th day of April for the period January March, - by the 15th Day of July for the period April June, - by the 15th day of October for the period July-September, and - by the 15th day of January for the period October to December.

+3. The Authority will monitor the compliance of service providers with mandatory QoS requirements.

+For any regulatory period determined by the Authority, the performance of service providers should be reviewed annually and compared to QoS KPI targets, based on monthly reporting.

+The Authority may impose upon service providers whose QoS indices are deteriorating, mandatory QoS improvements for failure to meet QoS requirements within the timeframe stipulated by the Authority.

+4. Where the Authority is satisfied that a service provider has not met its mandatory QoS obligations for a period of any two (2) quarters within four (4) consecutive quarters, the Authority may treat such failure as a breach of the service provider's license and may take any enforcement step accordingly.

+5. The Authority shall impose one or more of the following penalties, pursuant to the Telecommunications Law, on service providers that do not meet the QoS targets set by the Authority:

+- amendment of conditions of the service provider's license or imposition of new terms to ensure compliance with the Technical QoS and KPI Regulation; - b. suspension of the service provider's license for a limited period or the final cancellation thereof upon repeated violation, as determined by the Authority; - c.
+Imposition of fines to be evaluated by the Authority in light of the seriousness of the violation or its recurrence.
+The Authority shall have the right to impose an additional fine for each day of delay in eliminating such violation according to article 41 of the Law 431/2002

+6. Non-compliance due to Force Majeure events or external interference affecting radio cells located within 10 km from the international borders of Lebanon will exempt service providers from the above mentioned penalties.
 Nevertheless, QoS mandated measurements still need to be reported clearly citing the Force Majeure event and radio cell site.

-4.2 Audit Powers
+Article 14.
+Audit Powers

-38. Where the Authority is not satisfied with the accuracy or methodology used by a service provider in its periodic reports, the Authority may, without prejudice to its power to request information pursuant to the Telecommunications Law, regulations or license, require the service provider to provide such information, at the service provider's cost, with independently verified information for the services and period specified by the Authority.
+Where the Authority is not satisfied with the accuracy or methodology used by a service provider in its periodic reports, the Authority may, without prejudice to its power to request information pursuant to the Telecommunications Law, regulations or license, require the service provider to provide such information, at the service provider's cost, with independently verified information for the services and period specified by the Authority.

-4.3 Publication
+Article 15.
+Publication